Joseph Abboud: Career

-While in high school, he worked first for Thom McAn dyeing women’s shoes and then the Anderson-Little men’s store, where he sold suits.
+While in high school, he worked first for Thom McAn dyeing women's shoes and then the Anderson-Little men's store, where he sold suits.
 As a college student, he worked part-time at Louis Boston.
 Abboud stated: "Louis Boston was a huge part of my career.
 I really landed in a world of very glamorous style, beautiful clothes, just the world of what international fashion was about.
 If this had never happened, then the rest of it wouldn't have happened."
 Abboud became a buyer at Louis Boston at age 23.
-Over the course of twelve years, he served as buyer, merchandiser, and eventually coordinator of promotion and advertising.
+Over the course of twelve years, he worked as buyer, merchandiser, and eventually coordinator of promotion and advertising.

 Abboud joined Ralph Lauren in 1981, eventually becoming associate director of menswear design.
 He launched his own label in spring 1987.
-In 1988, JA Apparel was created as a joint venture between Abboud and GFT (Gruppo Finanziario Tessile) USA.
+In 1988, JA Apparel was created as a joint venture between Abboud and GFT (Gruppo Finanziario Tessile) US.

 In 1991 Abboud worked with fashion director Peter Speliopoulos.
 Abboud was the first designer to win the CFDA award as Best Menswear Designer two years in a row.
 Many of Abboud's famous friends are also his customers, including American trumpeter and composer Wynton Marsalis, author and former TV news anchor Tom Brokaw, and former Boston Red Sox shortstop Nomar Garciaparra.

 Abboud sold his trademarks and name to JA Apparel for $65 million in 2000.
 The company was acquired by private-equity firm J.W.
 Childs Associates for $73 million in 2004, and Abboud left JA Apparel in 2005.

 Abboud launched a new line called Jaz in 2007.
 He also created the Black Brown 1826 line for the Lord & Taylor department store in 2008.
 The year 2008 also marked the opening of Abboud's first stores in China.